See Episode 1 here: https://vimeo.com/458289131/7ae7b9d49d

 The MCC grants a qualification in medicine known as the Licentiate of the Medical Council of Canada, or LMCC, to medical graduates who meet the following criteria:

-They have passed the Medical Council of Canada Qualifying Examination, or MCCQE Part I, and Part 2, or an acceptable clinical assessment deemed comparable to the MCCQE Part II.
+They have passed the Medical Council of Canada Qualifying Examination, or MCCQE Part I.

 They have satisfactorily completed at least 12 months of acceptable postgraduate training or an acceptable equivalent